boostorg/spirit/workbench/x3/rule_defns/README.md

   * [compilation never finishes](https://sourceforge.net/p/spirit/mailman/message/35799862/)

-    This solves the compile-time problem by avoiding storing the rule_definition's in the context argument to the parse functions.
+    This solves the compile-time problem by avoiding the compile-time cost of storing the rule_definition's in the context argument to the parse functions.

   * [emulate qi](https://sourceforge.net/p/spirit/mailman/message/35561750/)